sourcefrog/conserve/doc/format.md

 Band footer contains:

- - the time the band started and ended
+ - `end_time`: the Unix time the band started and ended
- - the hash of all of the block footers

 ## Data blocks